codigoconjuan/Bootstrap4StartTemplate/README.md

-# Bootstrap4StartTemplate
-Bootstrap Start Template
+# Bootstrap 4 Start Template
+Kick Start your Bootstrap 4 Project with this lightweight template, it only loads the require bootstrap files plus a stylesheet and a javascript file for your custom code.

+##instructions

+- Download this project
+- Decompress
+- Change directory name
+- Build Something great